Choosing the Right Propeller for Your Boat

 Number of Propeller Blades

 Fitting a larger diameter prop reduces the RPM of a motor and with it, the top-end speed.
 In contrast, the smaller diameter prop increases RPM and top-end speed.
-However, smaller props are more prone to slip and are not as good for a boat's hole-shot or acceleration.
-Because of the many different prop pitch sizes available, it usually isn't necessary to change the diameter of your propeller from what's recommended by your outboard's manufacturer.
+However, smaller props are more prone to slip and aren't as good for a boat's hole-shot or acceleration.
+Because of the many different prop pitch sizes available, it usually isn't necessary to change the diameter of your prop from what's recommended by your engine's manufacturer.

-Choosing the right pitch is the most important factor when selecting a new propeller.
+Choosing the right pitch is the most important factor when buying a new propeller.
 Pitch is the distance the prop would travel forward in one complete rotation, assuming it encounters no resistance or slip.
-All propellers encounter slip, but the better a prop is matched, the less slip it will incur.
+All propellers encounter slip, but the better a prop is matched, the less slip it'll incur.

 A properly matched prop/outboard/boat combination should encounter 10% prop slip or less.